fortioli/go-walk-scan/README.md

 - Some optimisations can probably be made as some of the implementations are pretty naive.
 - Error-handling is also incomplete.
 - I read about Go routines but didn't implement them yet.
 It would make the Walk more efficient.
+- The project could benefit  from some cleanup and organisation by splitting in multiple files.